top of page

 f.
 PayPal will email you a confirmation of payment.

-g.
 Please note: there is a transaction fee for use of PayPal which is included in the total. (o.2010, r.2013)

 Tournament Cancellation

+In any Club tournament it is within the authority of the Tournament Committee (in consultation with the Foothills Staff) to cancel a tournament or portion thereof should circumstances so warrant.
+Such circumstances could include unplayable weather conditions or some event or occurrence on the course that would cause play to be canceled.
 If any flight is unable to complete an 18-hole round on a tournament day, the Tournament Committee makes all final decisions regarding scoring a portion of an uncompleted round and the distribution of any payouts.
 A flight must complete at least nine (9) holes on a tournament day.
+Flights that are completed will receive skins money, and any uncompleted flights will receive skins money based on Tournament Committee decision. (o.2006, r.2013, r,2023)

-Tournament Refunds
+Tournament Refunds – Canceled Tournaments

 The Club will refund entry money on any tournament day that is cancelled if no money is paid out for the tournament.
 Green fees may be refunded by the golf course, according to Foothills Golf Course policy. (o.2002, r.2013)